 In May of this year, Governor Abbott signed into law a bill that would seek to ban sanctuary cities.
 Senate Bill 4 allows local police officers to ask for proof of one’s immigration status during routine stops, as well as punish those who refuse to cooperate with federal requests to detain individuals suspected of illegal immigration.
 These punishments can include jail time and fines of up to $25,000.

-Several cities in Texas, including Houston, Austin, San Antonio, and El Cenizo, as well as Maverick and El Paso counties and the Mexican American Legal Defense and Educational Fund, took the bill to court on the grounds that it would violate due process protections in the U.S. Constitution and promote racial profiling against Latinx communities.
+Several cities in Texas, including Houston, Austin, San Antonio, and El Cenizo, as well as Maverick and El Paso counties and the Mexican American Legal Defense and Educational Fund, took the bill to court on the grounds that it would violate due process protections in the U.S. Constitution and promote racial profiling against Latin communities.
 Terri Burke, executive director of the ACLU of Texas, told the Texas Tribune, “that’s why police chiefs and mayors themselves were among its harshest critics — they recognized it would harm, not help, their communities.”

 A Temporary Solution